Codecademy/docs/content/git/concepts/stash/stash.md

   - 'learn-git'
 ---

-Stash is used when a developer would like to save changes locally to their machine rather than committing them.
-This is often used when a developer would like to switch branches in the middle of coding but the code they are working on is not yet ready to be committed.
+The **`stash`** command is used when a developer would like to save changes locally to their machine rather than committing them.
+This is often used when a developer would like to switch branches in the middle of an effort but the code they are working on is not yet ready to be committed.

 ## Example